Tiger and Firefox come to the party!

 Mar 18, 2013 @ 13:51:41

 Hey, Showerstorm, I’ve been drowning in pure green tea these days, too, and enjoying it very much!
-I wrote about green tea fairly recently (http://cookupastory.wordpress.com/2013/02/12/green-tea-for-two-a-valentine-treat/) – was introduced to it as part of an eating plan I’ve been following.
+I wrote about green tea fairly recently (https://cookupastory.wordpress.com/2013/02/12/green-tea-for-two-a-valentine-treat/) – was introduced to it as part of an eating plan I’ve been following.
 I’ve been getting great results.
 I also love roibus, myself, especially in the evening when I don’t want much caffeine.
-Not sure how successful I’ll be at convincing kids they could drink tea, but think it’s worthwhile trying
+Not sure how successful I’ll be at convincing kids they could drink tea, but think it’s worthwhile trying 🙂 Thanks for commenting!

 Mar 17, 2013 @ 12:30:01